shiroyasha/blog-source/source/posts/2017-01-14-interfaces-in-ruby.html.md

 ```

 This looks and feels like interfaces in Java, however there is a huge downside.
-If we include the `CSV` module and forget to implement `to_csv`, we won't notice
+If we include the `CSV` module and forget to implement the `to_csv` method, we
-this issue until we run our code and an exception pops up.
+won't notice this mistake until we run our code and an exception pops up.

 This completely defeats the purpose of interfaces.
 I want to catch
 inconsistencies __before__ I execute my code.
 If the `CSV` module can't